 The most environmentally friendly alternative to traditional toilet paper is bidets.
 A bidet uses about an eighth of a gallon of water per use.
 This volume of water is far less than what it takes to produce a single roll of toilet paper, which is 37 gallons of water.
 If you use a bidet instead of toilet paper, you will save around 384 trees, which is the number of trees cut down to supply one person’s lifetime toilet paper supply.

 Beyond helping the environment, you will also be saving a different kind of paper, money.
-Our classic bidet costs $99.00.
+Our classic affordable bidet costs $99.00.
 In comparison, the average American spends around $120 per year on toilet paper.
 Over five years, you’ll save close to $500 by simply using a bidet.
 If you are currently using a bidet or are contemplating purchasing one, also consider using bum towels or TUSHY tissues so you can do your business guilt-free.
 Well, except for when you stink up the bathroom.

 Bamboo